Emotional & practical support when

 A terminal illness is an illness which cannot be cured and will at some stage cause death within a limited time period.
 This time period is difficult to predict and could be a matter of weeks at worst.
 Receiving such distressing news can be extremely difficult and can affect people and their families in different ways.

 Our welfare teams are there to support people and their families living with a terminal illness.
 They can provide a range of support from home visits, financial grants, listening and practical help with money, benefits and debt advice.
 They often liaise with healthcare professionals to provide a voice when it's difficult to speak up.
 We can also arrange professional counselling for those who feel this would help.
-If you or a family member would like some support or further information of how Racing Welfare can help then please don't hesitate to get in touch via our 24 hour helpline 0800 6300 443 or Ask a Question.
+If you or a family member would like some support or further information of how Racing Welfare can help then please don't hesitate to get in touch via our 24 hour helpline 0800 6300 443.

 Your first reactions